Skip to main content

 Once a touchdown is detected, Stratos uses the gear-height samples from the last second to compute the descent rate.
 We fit two mathematical models to the data in parallel:

-• A straight line (linear regression) — best fit for a steady descent profile.
+• A straight line (linear regression): the best fit for a steady descent profile.

 gear-AGL (ft)